LogtalkDotOrg/logtalk3/library/arbitrary/NOTES.md

 results when calling `char_code/2` with a code of zero.
 When that's the case, the null character is excluded when generating arbitrary characters or character codes.

+Generating arbitrary Unicode characters (instead of Unicode codepoints) is inherently problematic as the process first generates codepoints and then tries to use the standard `char_code/2` to convert them to characters.
+But, depending on the backend Prolog system and its internal (if any) Unicode normalization, it may not be possible to convert a codepoint to a single character.